Thursday, August 6, 2009

 Cyndi, as always, was very open and willing to share her knowledge with those around her, specifically about Facebook.
 (Facebook and Twitter were hot topics this year.)

-I was very happy to have finally been able to meet our talented artist, Kathleen Green.
+I was very happy to have finally been able to meet in person our talented artist Kathleen Green.
 We had a lot of fun together!
 I even brought home a new art piece from her.

 I look forward to the next CHA and hope to meet even more of our designers at some of these events in the future.